We’re here for you.

 I have always felt that being a friend was my greatest strength.

-Working with birth mothers with An Open Door allows me to laugh with you and cry with you and to just overall support you as you walk through this season of your life.
+Working with birth mothers with An Open Door allows me to laugh with you and cry with you and to just support you overall as you walk through this season of your life.
 My role is not to convince you to take a certain path, but to give you the information about adoption that will allow you to make the best possible decision for you and your child.

 My role is not to judge you for whatever past circumstances might have led you to where you stand now, but to help you assess your strengths and dreams and create a plan that will help you get started in that direction.